Inspire a LINK Unlimited Scholar!

 Active Benefactor: If you are interested in supporting a LINK scholar financially and having some contact, consider becoming an Active Benefactor.
 As an active benefactor, you and a mentor* will be paired with a specific LINK scholar.
 Active Benefactors receive their scholar’s grade reports and are invited to participate in LINK social events with their scholar throughout the year.

 * Many of our Active Benefactors choose a junior-level professional at their office to fulfill the mentor role.

-As a LINK Active Benefactor, you commit to making a financial contribution for four years, ranging from $3,000-$10,000.
+As a LINK benefactor or active benefactor, you commit to making a financial contribution for four consecutive years, ranging from $3,000-$10,000.

 Wonderful!
 We’re glad you are interested in becoming a LINK mentor.

 Please email: Kimberly Jackson, email@example.com, Manager of Mentor Relations & Communications, to schedule a introductory meeting.
 After learning more about the organization, you are welcome to complete our online mentor application by clicking here.

 THANK YOU for considering this opportunity to positively impact the life of a LINK scholar!